felixhaidle/spice-nf/README.md

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->

+## AI Assistance Acknowledgment

+Parts of this project’s documentation, code structuring, and scripting were developed with the assistance of AI (ChatGPT by OpenAI).
+All final decisions, modifications, and validations were made by the project author(s).

 ## Citations

 <!-- TODO nf-core: Add citation for pipeline after first release.
 Uncomment lines below and update Zenodo doi and badge at the top of this file. -->